top of page

 Module 11: Nan Jing Acupuncture and Yin/Yang Crossover Acupuncture

-Nanjing acupuncture draws on the 69 and 75 tribulations and applies the mother-child relationship based on the theory of the five elements, forming the basis of Japan's meridian therapy.
-Yin-Yang crossover acupuncture involves utilizing Miu Ci, Ju Ci, and Yuan Do Ci to leverage the relationship between Yin and Yang (left and right, upper and lower) in treatment.
+Nanjing acupuncture draws on the 69th and 75th difficulties of Nan Jing and applies the mother-child relationship based on the theory of the five elements, forming the basis of Japan's meridian therapy.
+Yin-Yang crossover acupuncture involves utilizing Mou Ci, Ju Ci, and Yuan Do Ci introduce in classical texts to leverage the relationship between Yin and Yang (left and right, upper and lower) in treatment.
 The Projection Method, which breaks down the body into parts, is also utilized in this treatment approach.
-By focusing on specific points like Yao Tong Xue to treat lower back pain, practitioners can effectively address issues by projecting the body onto the hands.
+Practitioners can effectively address issues by projecting the body onto other parts of body.
 This module will provide a detailed overview of these theories and techniques to enhance treatment outcomes.

 Module 12: Construction of Japanese Acupuncture Treatment and Protocol

-In this final module, we bring together the essence of the preceding 11 lectures to provide a structured overview of Japanese-style acupuncture treatment.
+In this final module, we bring together the essence of the preceding 11 lectures to provide a structured overview of Japanese acupuncture treatment.
 By consolidating your knowledge, you will gain insights into the methodology and techniques necessary for delivering effective treatment.
-Through the refinement of pulse examination and palpation skills, participants will be equipped to conduct a thorough diagnosis, facilitating the provision of comfortable and gentle acupuncture therapy.
+Through the refinement of pulse examination and palpation skills, participants will be equipped to conduct a thorough diagnosis, facilitating the provision of comfortable and gentle acupuncture therapy with underlying concept of Omotenashi and Ichigo Ichie rooted in the philosophy of Shintoism.
 Following the session, a practical demonstration will guide you through a complete treatment process, replicating a real acupuncture session for a hands-on learning experience.
+Following the demonstration, the students perform treatments and seek advice.

 Final Exam: Written and Practical Examination for Certification

 The certification final examination is designed for individuals seeking to become certified Japanese Acupuncture practitioners.
 The assessment comprises a written component covering content from all lectures and a practical examination evaluating proficiency in the techniques introduced throughout the course.
-This comprehensive evaluation ensures a thorough understanding of Japanese Acupuncture principles and the ability to apply them effectively in a clinical setting.
+This comprehensive evaluation ensures a thorough understanding of Authentic Japanese Acupuncture principles and the ability to apply them effectively in a clinical setting.
+Upon successfully pass both examinations, the certification will be awarded.

 Modules